benalloway/readmore.reviews/README.md

 # readmore.reviews
-An web app for reading, writing, and rating reviews of all kinds.
+A web app for reading, writing, and rating reviews of all kinds.